IBM/fa-vs-code-extension/README.md

 2. Select an existing filter or create a new filter that will show the history file that you want to open and add to the **Fault Analyzer** tree
 3. From the context menu, select **Fault Analyzer** > **Add history file**
-4. If an ADFz common component server port has not been specified for this profile, the port will be prompted for and a new ADFz connection will be created in the **Fault Analyzer** tree
+4. If an ADFz Common Component connection has not been configured for this profile, the required information will be prompted for and a new connection will be created in the **Fault Analyzer** tree
 5. The history file will be added to the **Fault Analyzer** tree if it does not already exist in the tree, and will be opened in a new tab